Bedford Road, Riseley, Bedford, Bedfordshire, MK44 1EF

 - Private rural position with open countryside views

-An Edwardian five bedroom detached Cape Dutch Colonial style property with a tennis court and outbuildings in approximately 3 acres of gardens.
+An Edwardian five bedroom detached Cape Dutch style property with a tennis court and outbuildings in approximately 35 acres of gardens and grounds.

 The house is situated at the end of a 100 metre long driveway which is lined with horse chestnut trees, and the nearest neighbours are approximately 300 metres distant.
 The house has lawned gardens on all sides, a walled garden and a sun dial lawn.
 The house has well proportioned accommodation with a galleried first floor area, five bedrooms, three reception rooms and two studies/offices.
-Also included is a two bedroom detached cottage (currently let on a month to month basis yielding £10080 per annum), a detached stable block with a tack rom and three loose boxes, an all weather tennis court and a double and single garage.
-The total plot is just over 3 acres of formal gardens.
+Also included is a two bedroom detached cottage (currently let on a month to month basis yielding £10,080 per annum), a detached stable block with a tack rom and three loose boxes, an all weather tennis court and a double and single garage.
+The total estate is just over 3 acres of formal gardens with 32 acres of grounds.

 The dual aspect kitchen/breakfast room overlooks the walled garden and has a half moon shaped window overlooking the rear garden.
 It is fitted with a modern range of units with a central island and integrated appliances including a four oven oil fired Aga (for cooking purposes only), electric double oven and hob, fridge, freezer, dishwasher and microwave.
 There are original built in storage cupboards in the kitchen and the utility room where there is space and plumbing for a washing machine.